General Atomics MQ-1 Predator: Libya

 U.S. Air Force MQ-1B Predators have been involved in reconnaissance and strike sorties in Operation Unified Protector.
 An MQ-1B fired its first Hellfire missile in the conflict on 23 April 2011, striking a BM-21 Grad.
 There are also some suggestions that a Predator was involved in the final attack against Gaddafi.

 Predators returned to Libya in 2012, after the attack that killed the US Ambassador in Benghazi.
 MQ-9 Reapers were also deployed.

 Somalia

-On 25 June 2011, US Predator drones attacked an Al-Shabaab (militant group) training camp south of Kismayo.
-Ibrahim al-Afghani, a senior al Shabaab leader was rumored to be killed in the strike.
+On 7 March 2016, US Predator drones attacked an al-Shabaab training camp south of Kismayo.
+Ibrahim al-Afghani, a senior al-Shabaab leader was rumored to be killed in the strike.

-Four Al-Shabaab fighters, including a Kenyan, were killed in a drone strike late February 2012.
+Four al-Shabaab fighters, including a Kenyan, were killed in a drone strike late February 2012.

 Iran

 On 1 November 2012, two Iranian Sukhoi Su-25 attack aircraft engaged an unarmed Predator conducting routine surveillance over the Persian Gulf just before 05:00 EST. The Su-25s made two passes at the drone firing their 30 mm cannon; the Predator was not hit and returned to base.
 The incident was not revealed publicly until 8 November.
 The U.S. stated that the Predator was over international waters, 16 mi away from Iran and never entered its airspace.
 Iran states that the drone entered Iran's airspace and that its aircraft fired warning shots to drive it away.

 On 12 March 2013, an Iranian F-4 Phantom pursued an MQ-1 flying over the Persian Gulf.
 The unarmed reconnoitering Predator was approached by the F-4, coming within 16 miles of the UAV.
 Two U.S. fighters were escorting the Predator and verbally warned the jet, which made the Iranian F-4 break off.
 All American aircraft remained over international waters.
 An earlier statement by the Pentagon that the escorting planes fired a flare to warn the Iranian jet was later amended.
 The Air Force later revealed that the American jet that forced the Iranian F-4 to break off was an F-22 Raptor.